MilenZapryanoff/MilenZapryanoff/README.md

 I am currently learning JAVA and working as an IT Business analyst.
 So far I've collected the following certificates :

+  + Containers and Cloud

+  + Software Engineering and DevOps

   + JavaScript Front-End  - [certificate](https://softuni.bg/certificates/details/212421/4bad96be)

   + HTML & CSS - [certificate](https://softuni.bg/certificates/details/205362/a333f09f)